CRBroughton/ts-test-utils/README.md

 - isArray - Checks if a type is an array
 - isNotArray - Checks if a type is not an array
 - Length - Check a given types length; Combine this with the 'Equals' type checker
+- Position - Returns a type in the given position of an array; Combine this with the 'Equals' type checker

 #### Installation